DhyanB/jakarta10-payara-micro-fairly-minimal/README.md

 ### About this project

-A fairly minimal Jakarta EE 9 microservice running on Payara Micro.
+A fairly minimal Jakarta EE 10 microservice running on Payara Micro 6.

 Fairly minimal in that the MicroProfile, Lombok, SLF4J and some boilerplate are already included.